• Courses

 #7.
 The Data Layer is broken

-Sometimes, Form Submission trigger is not working because you (or your developers) have incorrectly configured the Data Layer, thus broke it.
+Sometimes, the Form Submission trigger is not working because you (or your developers) have incorrectly configured the Data Layer, thus breaking it.

 #8.
 Seeing Form Submission event even though no form was submitted?